ITISFoundation/osparc-docs/d1.1-report/tech/parts/client-side.md

 ## Frameworks

 The front-end part corresponds to the software running on the client side.
-The server-side transmits the program/instructions to the web-browser on the client-side, which interprets and executes them.
+The server-side transmits the program/instructions to the web- browser on the client-side, which interprets and executes them.
 The front-end interacts directly with the user and for that reason one of main features of front-end frameworks is the Graphical User Interface (GUI).
-Among the wide variety of frameworks that support the development of front-ends we have pre-selected: [vue], [react], [qooxdoo] and [wt] for further review.
+Among the wide variety of frameworks that support the development of front-ends we pre-selected: [vue], [react], [qooxdoo] and [wt] for further review.

-For comparing the different frameworks, we decided to build with each of them a Single-Page-Application, with a similar User Interface, and implementing the same features.
+In order to compare advantages and disadvantages of the different frameworks, prototype Single-Page-Applications were built for each framework with similar User Interfaces and   features.

-The aspects reviewed are the following:
+The following components/aspects were reviewed:

-- **Interactive layout**: The layout consists of at least 4 main components: Available services, Settings viewer, 3D renderer and Workbench.
+- **Interactive layout**: The layout consists of at least 4 main
+components: Available services, Settings viewer, 3D renderer and Workbench.
 The user should be able to interact with the sizing/position of those components.
 A Results viewer was also implemented for the React and qooxdoo prototypes.
 - **3D renderer**: The 3D viewer shows an interactive object.
+Three.js,
-Three.js, the most popular JavaScript library that uses WebGL, was used for all four prototypes.
+the most popular JavaScript library that uses WebGL, was used for all four prototypes.
 - **Workbench**: The workbench shows how the different computational services are connected to form a pipeline.
 - **Data binding in UI**: All the information used in the frontend is contained in a JSON object.
 This data needs to be converted to something meaningful for the user so that the complexity behind it turns into buttons, text/number inputs...
 - **Dynamic styling**: By clicking a checkbox or dropdown menu, the GUI style should be switchable.
 - **Front-end/Back-end communication**: Some logic is implemented on the client-side, but the heaviest logic stays on the server side.
 Thus, the client needs to communicate with the server.
 E.g. when the web application is started, it needs to ask the server what are the available services.
 For vue, react and qooxdoo, the web socket socket.io module was used.

 ### [vue]